 Tulips were actually growing wild in Turkey and across Central Asia long before they were in Northern Europe, and the vibrantly colored plants were a firm favorite of the Ottomans.

 The Istanbul Tulip Festival is held in the spring month of April every year since its inception in 2005, tens of millions of tulips are planted making this Istanbul festival certainly worth seeing.

 Istanbul International Film Festival

-This is the first Islamic holiday of the year and it is celebrated to be the end of the month-long fast known as Ramamdan.
-It falls on the 20th April in 2023, but the date changes every year as it coincides with the Islamic calendar.
+This is the first Islamic holiday of the year and it is celebrated to be the end of the month-long fast known as Ramadan.
+It falls from March 22nd until the 20th April, 2023, but the date changes every year as it coincides with the Islamic calendar.
 It is based on where the new moon is located.

-Eid al-Fitr is celebrated with prayer, usually performed in a open field or large hall.
-You can expect many of the mosques and attractions to close, or have differing opening times, on the 20th and 21st April 2023 for this reason.
+Eid al-Fitr is celebrated with prayer, usually performed in an open field or large hall.
+You can expect many of the mosques and attractions to close, or have differing opening times, on the 20th and 21st of April 2023 for this reason.

 Pros and Cons of Visiting Istanbul in April